Bruneiverse/bruneimap/Hospitals.md

 ㅤ

-## Question 1.
+## 📍 (Question 1.)
 What is the spatial distribution of hospitals in Brunei?
 **Our objective**: *Analyze the geographic spread and clustering of hospital locations.*

 ![8b44b8c2-fbc3-49e6-9075-79f3e93201c9](https://github.com/user-attachments/assets/d98654b4-9751-4c85-93a1-8048b24bfa8b)